xumq/StudyRepository/readme.txt

 It's a git study project.
-Git is a version control system.
+Git is a distributed version control system.
+Now it's modified.